cow-killer/dualsense-led-configurator/README.md

 ## How To Use
 1. Clone the repository, i.e. `git clone https://github.com/cow-killer/dualsense-led-configurator.git`
 2. Plug your DS in or connect it via Bluetooth, then take note of its MAC address (can be found in `sys/class/leds/`)
-3. Open `ds_led.py` with a text editor, and fill in the MAC address in line 15
+3. Open `ds_led.py` with a text editor, and fill in the MAC address at or somewhere near line 16
 4. Save the file, then run the script as root: `sudo python ds_led.py`

 ## To-Do
-* Code is a mess, more than likely a way to reduce the amount of code needed
+* ~~Code is a mess, more than likely a way to reduce the amount of code needed~~ Thanks thats-the-joke!
 * Much-needed UI polish
-* Find a way to get rainbow LEDs, disco, etc. to work without hanging the application
+* Find a way to get rainbow LEDs, disco, etc. to work without hanging the application **Update 2/13/2021:** only Rainbow needs to get fixed now
 * ~~Add a color picker~~
 * Add a way to extract MAC address without user interaction
 * Update UI if controller is plugged/unplugged and if the percentage of the battery has changed